Learning Monotone Dynamics by Neural Networks: Preliminaries

+where $t \in \nat$ is the time, $x \in \mathbb{R}^n$ is the system state, and $f(\cdot)$ is a Lipschitz continuous nonlinear function.
 For a given initial state, we refer to the corresponding solution $x(t)$ of~\eqref{eq:system} as a \emph{trajectory} of the system.
 The system~\eqref{eq:system} is a \emph{monotone} system, if it preserves some partial order $\preceq$ on $\real^n$.
-In this work, we consider a common partial order~\cite{smith_MonotoneDynamicalSystems_2008} defined as
+Here we consider a common partial order~\cite{smith_MonotoneDynamicalSystems_2008} defined as

 where $[n] = \{1, \ldots, n\}$, $x, y \in \real^n$, and $x_i, y_i \in \real$ denote their $i$-th entry.